 If you try to seal a deal ASAP, you may end up signing an overpriced software contract.
 So, try to build the negotiation team months before you even contact the vendor to prepare well ahead.
 This gives you enough time to educate your stakeholders, craft a solid RFI/RFP template, train the team, or even to take a legal practitioner through each contract point.

-3. Future-Proof the Deal
+3. Future-Proof the Deals with Your IT Suppliers

 It’s advisable to form a cordial relationship with your vendor.
 However, in doing so, it’s possible to overlook some scenarios that you expect your vendor to accept later in the contract based on your “friendship.”